diogob/postgres-websockets/README.md

 # PostgREST-WS [![CircleCI](https://circleci.com/gh/diogob/postgrest-ws.svg?style=svg)](https://circleci.com/gh/diogob/postgrest-ws)

+**EXPERIMENTAL CODE:** This project is not production quality code.
+It is an experiment to define a nice interface.
+There is at least one big issue to be solved before this could be used in any production application.

 PostgREST-WS is an extension of [PostgREST](https://github.com/begriffs/postgrest) that adds websockets capabilites to the HTTP layer on top of [PostgreSQL](https://www.postgresql.org).